Zachdehooge/infra/README.md

 # infra
-A centralized repo for infrastructure for my projects.
+Central infrastructure repository for my projects.
 The aim is to increase code reusability across my projects